 Separately the government built hangars next to the River Ribble in Lytham.
 One Fairey Atalanta was built in the hangars by Dick, Kerr in 1919 to 1921.

-In 1919 Dick, Kerr became part of English Electric which was formed from the amalgamation of 4 companies.
+In 1919 Dick, Kerr became part of English Electric which was formed from the amalgamation of 4 companies (Coventry Ordnance, Phoenix Dynamo Manufacturing of Bradford, Dick Kerr inc United Electric Car Co of Preston, Willans & Robinson of Rugby).

-Aircraft manufacture began in 1922 on the Wren, designed in Bradford.
+Aircraft manufacture began in 1922 on the Wren, designed at Bradford.
 The aircraft first flew on 5th April 1923 from Ashton Park, Preston.
 The Wren was a light 3hp powered glider.

 In 1923 the hangars next to the River Ribble found use with final assembly of the Kingston flying boat.
 The first aircraft hit flotsam and was irrepairably damaged.
 A total of 6 flew from the River Ribble in 1925/6.